Premium volumes in the Swiss insurance sector

 The premium volume development forecast for the Swiss insurance sector is presented at the SIA annual media conference at the end of January each subsequent year.
 Read the press release and in-depth presentation of the forecast (in german) here.

-All regulated insurers must supply Finma with business information and data from the previous year on an annual basis.
-Finma publishes the balance sheet and income statement data provided by the insurance companies in its Insurer Report.
+All regulated insurers must supply the Swiss financial market supervisory authority FINMA with business information and data from the previous year on an annual basis.
+FINMA publishes the balance sheet and income statement data provided by the insurance companies in its Insurer Report.
 Specifically, this includes information relating to their balance sheets and income statements, written and earned premiums and the payments for insured events – per insurance company as well as aggregated in tabular form.
 The data may be filtered by individual needs and downloaded in standard electronic formats.